Highlights. More shoppers (43%) buy clothes online than any other type of product; this figure does not include shoes (34%).

 Globally, consumers are more likely to purchase clothing and accessories than household essentials.

-• Fashion eCommerce sales are expected to reach $920.2 billion in 2025, up 12.1% YoY.
+• Fashion eCommerce sales reached $920.2 billion in 2025, up 12.1% YoY.

 • Online food purchases increased by 22.0% in 2025 to $838.1 billion.

-• Consumers are also likely to purchase DIY and hardware products and electronics online with $369.5 billion and $342.2 billion in 2025 sales, respectively.
+• Consumers are also likely to purchase DIY and hardware products and electronics online, with $369.5 billion and $342.2 billion in 2025 sales, respectively.

 Stacked Bar Graph: U.S. Share of eCommerce by Category 2025, projections according to Statista